Tonight (Clark Terry-Bob Brookmeyer Quintet album): Reception

-Awarding the album 3 stars, AllMusics Scott Yanow wrote, "Flugelhornist Clark Terry and valve trombonist Bob Brookmeyer made for a very complementary pair in their mid-'60s quintet.
+AllMusic's Scott Yanow wrote, "Flugelhornist Clark Terry and valve trombonist Bob Brookmeyer made for a very complementary pair in their mid-'60s quintet.
 Both had distinctive but similar sounds, impressive technique, the ability to swing anything and plenty of wit...
 Unfortunately, all ten selections clock in at around three minutes, so there is no real stretching out, but what is here is excellent."